p-na/ceph-dev-docker/README.md

 # ceph-dev-docker

-The purpose of this docker image is to help developing the `dashboard_v2` Ceph MGR module and hence contains some very specific adaptations compared to ricardomarques/ceph-dev-docker.
+The purpose of this docker image is to help developing the `dashboard` Ceph MGR module in particular and not to provide a general purpose Ceph development environment, although it might be used as one.
+Hence it may contain some specific additions which I personally felt like having.

-Please also note that this Docker container uses Zsh by default instead of Bash.

-## Usage
+## Usage of ceph-ceph-docker only

 ### Build the Docker Image